charlesdavydov2010/notes/README.md

 # 2023-12-23
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex systems tend to be more fragile and difficult to maintain.
 Always strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complexity.
 Remember that code is read far more often than it is written, so prioritize clarity and understandability over cleverness or optimization.
 And finally, embrace the power of modular design and reuse of code components to enhance scalability, reliability, and efficiency in your software projects."

+# 2023-12-24
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex systems arise from simple and well-designed components.
+Always strive to write clean, readable, and maintainable code.
+Remember that code is read far more often than it is written, so prioritize clarity and conciseness over cleverness.
+And finally, embrace the power of debugging and testing, for they are the gatekeepers of reliability and quality in software development."